jiankaiwang/sophia/README.md

             * CNN Basis and Batch Normalization: [ipynb](deep_learning/space_image/BasicCNN_Tensorflow.ipynb)
         * Image Classification
             * A CNN Example with Keras: [ipynb](deep_learning/space_image/Keras_VGGNet_Tensorboard.ipynb)
-            * Inference from a frozen model (using tfhub' pretrained model): [ipynb](deep_learning/space_image/Classification_Inference_from_PB_Tensorflow.ipynb)
+            * Inference from a frozen model (using tfhub pretrained model): [ipynb](deep_learning/space_image/Classification_Inference_from_PB_Tensorflow.ipynb)
+            * A quick view of implementing a CNN model via `Tensorflow 2` with `TF2.Keras` as well: [ipynb](deep_learning/space_image/TF2Keras_MNIST_Classification.ipynb)
         * Object Detection
-            * The introduction of object detection algorithms and the implementations from scratch were moved to the new repository, [jiankaiwang/object_detection_tutorial](https://github.com/jiankaiwang/object_detection_tutorial).
+            > The introduction of object detection algorithms and the implementations from scratch were moved to the new repository, [jiankaiwang/object_detection_tutorial](https://github.com/jiankaiwang/object_detection_tutorial). :link:

-            * We also introduce the Tensorflow Object Detection APIs for a shortcut of state-of-art model implementations.
-The content was moved to [jiankaiwang/TF_ObjectDetection_Flow](https://github.com/jiankaiwang/TF_ObjectDetection_Flow).
+            > We also introduce the Tensorflow Object Detection APIs for a shortcut of state-of-art model implementations.
+The content was moved to [jiankaiwang/TF_ObjectDetection_Flow](https://github.com/jiankaiwang/TF_ObjectDetection_Flow). :link:
         * Image Segmentation
             * Mask R-CNN
         * Depth Estimator